Selected Pack Size:10

 The exact cause of migraines is unknown, but a family history of migraines increases the likelihood of experiencing them.
 The migraine triggers include hormonal changes, sleep changes, stress, and tiredness, skipping meals, excessive caffeine consumption, and not getting enough exercise.

-Sunapro Tablet is not recommended for children below 12 years as its safety and efficacy were not established.
+Sunapro Tablet is not recommended for children below 12 years as its safety and efficacy have not been established.
 Consult the doctor if you have any concerns regarding its use for children.

 Sunapro Tablet should be taken as soon as you experience the onset of a migraine.
 It is most effective when taken early in the course of a migraine attack.
 Always follow the doctor's instructions regarding the timing and dosage.